jlpteaching/dinocpu-sq20/assignments/assignment-1.md

 We've provided you with a [blank circuit diagram](./assignment-1-worksheet.pdf).
 Draw all of the wires and label which bits are on each wire.

-The second page of the diagram is a feedback form.
-An explanation about that is in the [Feedback section](#part-vi-feedback).

 We will be grading this diagram and looking for the following things:
 - The correct wires.
 - Every wire should contain its width in bits.